chrisbrickey/faces/README.md

 ## Faces
 Faces is a React App that allows users to view facial inferences based on photos of their faces.
 The app has drag/drop uploading capability and uses a third-party API to collect inferences about facial features from the uploaded photos.
-The facial inferences are displayed to the uses.
+The facial inferences are displayed to the users.

 ### Technologies / Dependencies